EXCLUSIVE-Deposit withdrawals surge at Greek banks as debt noose tightens

 By Lefteris Papadimas and George Georgiopoulos

-ATHENS, June 18 Greek savers have withdrawn about 2 billion euros from banks over the past three days, with outflows accelerating rapidly since talks between the government and its creditors collapsed at the weekend, three banking sources told Reuters on Thursday.
+ATHENS, June 18 Greek savers have pulled about 2 billion euros out of banks over the past three days, with the pace of outflow accelerating rapidly since the collapse of talks at the weekend with creditors, three banking sources told Reuters on Thursday.

-The spike piles more pressure on Greece's battered lenders and provides new evidence of the hit to the financial system and broader economy from the deadlocked negotiations.
+The spike in withdrawals piles yet more pressure on Greece's battered banks and provides new evidence of the hit to the financial system and broader economy from deadlocked negotiations between Athens and its euro zone and IMF creditors.

-The 2 billion euros taken out between Monday and Wednesday represent about 1.5 percent of total household and corporate deposits of 133.6 billion euros held by Greek banks as of end-April.
+The 2 billion euros taken out by savers between Monday and Wednesday represent about 1.5 percent of the total household and corporate deposits of 133.6 billion euros held by Greek banks as of end-April.
 Prior to this week, withdrawals had been running at 200-300 million euros a day.

-A spokesman for the Greek central bank declined to comment, saying it releases data on deposits on set dates and would publish data for May on June 26.
+A spokesman for the Greek central bank declined to comment on the figures, saying it releases data on deposits on set dates every month and would publish data for May on June 26.

-Greek savers have been steadily pulling money out of banks since October.
+Greek savers have been steadily pulling money out of banks since October but the latest spike came after talks between Greece and its euro zone and IMF creditors on an aid-for-reforms deal collapsed over the weekend in Brussels.

 "The next two weeks are very very crucial for the country and the banks," one of the Greek banking sources said.
 "The government should secure an agreement as soon as possible".